CraigChamberlain/fable-validation-example/README.md

 paket is used in this example to demonstrate a form validation and styling in an Elmish workflow.

-In particular see the validate function in src/app.fs.
+In particular see the validateModel function in src/app.fs.

 It is modelled after [Zaid-Ajaj's](https://github.com/Zaid-Ajaj) [elmish-login-flow-validation](https://github.com/Zaid-Ajaj/elmish-login-flow-validation)
 Which uses a previous version of Fable and other tools.